 Leonbergers are terrific family dogs with emotional insight.
 One of the most lovable dogs, Leonbergers, makes ideal therapy or family dogs because they are empathetic and friendly.
 It lives 7 to 10 years, weighs 170 pounds, and is 32 inches tall.

+Great Danes shed minimally to moderately.
+In addition to brindle or fawn, blue, black, and harlequin, which has black patches over a white backdrop, the coat is short and sleek.
 The Great Dane is an imposing dog with a charming, friendly, and loving attitude.
 Great Danes combine size, grace, and friendliness.
 Most Great Danes stand taller than a human when on their hind legs.
 Danes are calm, playful family dogs and faithful guardians.

 How to Take Care of Your Giant Fur Friends